Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 Yum!

 I don’t think it gets much more Japanese than slurping down udon noodles while looking at Mt Fuji!
-Hotokura Funari Kawaguchiko is super popular with Japanese locals and tourists alike, but we were pretty much the only westerners here, other than a few who were with local guides.
+Hotokura Funari Kawaguchiko is super popular with Japanese locals and tourists alike, but we were pretty much the only Westerners here, other than a few who were with local guides.
 So, we took that as a good sign that the noodles here were very authentic!

 This restaurant is beautiful and spacious, and their specialty is Hoto soup.
 This is a hearty soup from the Yamanashi prefecture, so it’s a must-try while you’re here.
 It involves udon noodles, vegetables (especially squash and mushrooms), and meat in a dashi broth.
 There were no vegetarian options on the menu, as the soup comes with either pork, chicken, or oyster.